czbiohub-sf/utilities/README.md

 ```

-### How to share data on s3://czbiohub-seqbot with an outside collaborator
+### How to share data with an outside collaborator

 They don't need an AWS account but they _do_ need to install the [AWS CLI](aws.amazon.com/cli).